90"s Baby Sound Off: Ajebutter22, Santi, others light up show

 Amidst technical challenges here and there, the night still was fun as good music ignited passion among artists and fans.

-The 90’s baby Sound Off music showcase for emerging and rising talented artists held at The Underground, Lekki, on Friday July 28 spilling into the early hours of Saturday July 29, 2017.
+The event held at The Underground, Lekki, on Friday July 28 spilling into the early hours of Saturday July 29, 2017.

+Artistes such as Ajebutter22, Shakez, Barelyanyhook, OdunsiTheEngine, Genio Bambino, Dami Oniru, Santi, Idris King, LOS acts Tomi Thomas, Bridge, Zamir and BrisB, D-O, Kazez twins and Dap among others all gave outstanding performances.

 Tosan Mac and Zainab were the hosts of the night, while DJ Joey was the official music plug on the wheels of steel.

-Hip Hop chiefly ruled the night, with R&B sounds also filtering in.

-The energy was crazy with some of the performances such as with Shakez, Tomi Thomas, The Kazez twins, D-O and Santi, and just showed the growth and following that these crop of rising artists have gained thanks to the internet and social media.

-In the end, music won and the culture was pushed forward with the promise and hope of a better experience come the next edition of the 90’s Baby Sound Off.
+In the end, music won and the culture was pushed forward with the promise and hope of a better experience to come in the next edition of the 90’s Baby Sound Off.